-All requests for equivalency status must be approved by the academic advisor (or dissertation committee chairperson if required), as well as the Dean's representative in the Office of Research and Doctoral Studies.
-No student's application for equivalency status will be considered unless that student is registered for a minimum of 3 credits of course work, or Doctoral Advisement, or other departmentally approved 1-credit substitution.
+All requests for equivalency status must be approved by the academic advisor (or dissertation committee chairperson if required), as well as the Dean's representative in the Office of Doctoral Studies.
+No student's application for equivalency status will be considered unless that student is registered for a minimum of 3 credits of coursework, or Doctoral Advisement, or other departmentally approved 1-credit substitution.

 All doctoral students are required to satisfy a departmental candidacy requirement.
 Departments and programs use different methods for determining a student's eligibility for admission to degree candidacy, e.g., written tests, oral tests, research papers, performances, other creative work, etc., alone or in combination.

 You should consult your department or program office for specific information on the candidacy requirement for your program.
 You should also obtain information regarding examination scheduling and deadline dates from your department.

 You should file an application for the doctoral candidacy examination with the Office of Doctoral Studies three to four weeks prior to the examination date established by the department.